c

 What to expect over time

-Assessment and initial treatment.
-Your therapist identifies what is driving your symptoms and begins treatment.
+Your therapist identifies what is driving your symptoms and begins initial treatment.
 Some soreness is expected.
-Home exercises are introduced; start them right away.
+Home exercises are introduced early — starting them right away makes a difference.

 When to contact us